Parametric Shortest Paths in a Linearly Interpolated Graph: Related Works

 \section{Related Works}

-Related problems have been investigated in~\cite{DEppstein,JErickson,PAgarwal,young1991faster,Chakraborty2010twophaseparametric}, which consider graph optimization under edge weight functions that depend on some changing parameter, with the goal of computing shortest paths more efficiently than naively recomputing for each parameter value. \cite{young1991faster} use Fibonacci heaps to slightly improve Karp and Orlin's algorithm from \cite{karp1981parametric}, achieving $O(nm + n^2\log n)$ time for a graph with $n$ vertices and $m$ edges. \cite{PAgarwal, DEppstein} study related problems regarding spanning trees and matroid optimization. \cite{JErickson} addresses the case of planar graphs via a parametric shortest path tree by using a dynamic tree structure, which is similar to the methodology in \cite{karp1981parametric}, while \cite{Chakraborty2010twophaseparametric} employs a two-phase preprocessing approach, which allows for faster query-time shortest path computation in exchange for more expensive preprocessing.
+Related problems have been investigated in~\cite{DEppstein,JErickson,PAgarwal,young1991faster,Chakraborty2010twophaseparametric}, which consider graph optimization under edge weight functions that depend on some changing parameter, with the goal of computing shortest paths more efficiently than naively recomputing for each parameter value. \cite{young1991faster} use Fibonacci heaps to slightly improve Karp and Orlin's algorithm from \cite{karp1981parametric}, achieving $O(nm + n^2\log n)$ time for a graph with $n$ vertices and $m$ edges. \cite{PAgarwal, DEppstein} study related problems regarding spanning trees and matroid optimization. \cite{JErickson} addresses the case of planar graphs via a parametric shortest path tree by using a dynamic tree structure, which is similar to the methodology in \cite{karp1981parametric}, while \cite{Chakraborty2010twophaseparametric} employs a two-phase preprocessing approach, which allows for faster query-time shortest path computation in exchange for more expensive~preprocessing.

 Karp and Orlin study a problem most similar to ours in \cite{karp1981parametric}.
 They propose an algorithm to solve a very similar parametric shortest path problem, which corresponds to a setting in which the edge weights in the graph $G_1$ are all~$\{0,1\}$-valued and the parameter $\lambda$ varies in $\R$ rather than in $[0,1]$.
-Their algorithm maintains an entire shortest path tree and updates it as the parameter~$\lambda$ varies.
+Their algorithm maintains an entire shortest path tree and updates it as the parameter $\lambda$ varies.
 Starting from~$\lambda = -\infty$,(assuming no negative cycles) the algorithm tracks changes in the shortest path tree as $\lambda$ is increased, until a negative cycle is encountered, at which point the algorithm terminates; as such, the breakpoints are processed in order.
 The running time is $\Theta(|V||E| \log |V|)$.
 For a sufficiently complicated lower envelope, a direct adaptation of this algorithm would result in a more time-efficient algorithm than what we present.
-However, looking up the shortest path distance for a given pair of vertices and value of the parameter~$\lambda$ requires binary search over the breakpoints and a full traversal through the corresponding shortest path tree.
+However, looking up the shortest path distance for a given pair of vertices and value of the parameter $\lambda$ requires binary search over the breakpoints and a full traversal through the corresponding shortest path tree.
+By recording only the distance between the relevant pair of vertices rather than the full tree at each breakpoint, this traversal cost can eliminated and the query time becomes identical to ours.